3 reasons to consider infrastructure investment

 The second reason to consider investing in infrastructure is the enhanced yield potential relative to equities and bonds.
 Infrastructure companies historically provide a relatively high dividend yield, but importantly, they also exhibit predictable and resilient cash flows.
 The resiliency of cash flows attached to pure play infrastructure assets can be attributed to the following: essential nature of the service provided, structural growth, high barriers to entry and strong pricing power.

-The third reason is portfolio diversification and downside protection.
+The third reason is portfolio diversification and downside management.
 As a defensive alternative to equities, exposure to infrastructure can help manage total portfolio volatility, given its forecasted low correlations to stocks, bonds and real estate.
 Since 2001, infrastructure securities have outperformed global equities during 13 of the 18 quarters where the Russell Global Index experienced a negative quarterly return.6 On average, the S&P Global Infrastructure Index has outperformed global equities by 2.8% per quarter during negative quarters.
-And dollar for dollar, we believe downside protection may be worth more than upside growth.
+And dollar for dollar, we believe downside management may be worth more than upside growth.